 The meeting served as a rallying point, bringing together athletes and supporters alike, reinforcing the collective pride of the Milken community.

 Adding to the competitive spirit was the annual Ping Pong Tournament, expertly coordinated by Mr. Rainer.
-Held during lunch on September 23th and 24th, the tournament featured House competitions to determine the House champions.
-The results were thrilling: Ezri Ellman from House Lazarus claimed first place, followed by Aaron Kashani from House Hekmat in second, Nathan Araghi from House Brandeis in third, and Jared Silberberg from House Ramon in fourth.
+Held during lunch on September 23th and 24th, the tournament featured competitions to determine the House champions.
+The results were thrilling: Ezri Ellman from House Lazarus claimed first place, followed by Aaron Kashani from House Hekmat, Nathan Araghi from House Brandeis, and Jared Silberberg from House Ramon.
 The champions faced off in a final match on September 25th where Ezri triumphed as the Milken Homecoming Ping Pong Champion, earning the coveted prize of free breakfast burritos every week from Student Government.
-The excitement reached its peak on September 26th when Ezri faced off against Rabbi Saiger, the faculty champion, in the Amphitheater.
+The exhilaration reached its peak on September 26th when Ezri faced off against Rabbi Saiger, the faculty champion, in the Amphitheater.

 “The Country vs. Country Club day was a huge success,” noted David McNamara (‘25).
 Wednesday’s Neon Day dazzled with vibrant colors as students played cornhole for House points.
 Finally, Thursday brought everyone together in blue and white / Kachol V’Lavan, with face painting and temporary tattoos available to show off school spirit before the big game.